SAP-archive/sap-devtoberfest-2020/README.md

 **Devtoberfest from SAP – An open celebration of what makes us developers – Coding and Collaboration!**

-This is an eight week celebration by developers, for developers to kick off the SAP TechEd 2020 season
+This is an eight week celebration by developers, for developers to kick off the SAP TechEd 2020 season.

 * The event will launch with 7 weeks of technical enablement/educational online sessions open to the entire community to highlight key technologies and techniques and plant seed ideas
   * Topics will include: Kyma, CAP, Fiori, ABAP, SCP APIs, Workflow, Building VSCode Extensions, Running Community Open Source Projects